Updated: Jul 25

 The 'Farm to Table' catchphrase, so popular now with Tv food pundits, has long been in practise in Paso Robles.
 As a food editor, I need to rave about this.
 RAVE.
 I have never had a bad meal in Paso.
 We prefer to stop at small, independent restaurants that offer farm fresh fare at good prices.
 They are in abundance here.
 We also enjoy the menus at the winery restaurants and are always pleased with the food and service.

-Paso has a large variety of accommodation ranging from national chains, B&B's to boutique hotels and camp sites.
-A few vineyards also serve as lodges.
+Paso has a large variety of accommodation ranging from national chains, B&B's to boutique hotels and camp sites, and a few vineyards also serve as lodges.
 While I’ve never stayed at a winery in Paso, the idea is lovely.
-Our favourite Central Cali place to stay is a daunting post-wine tasting trip without the designated driver 40 minute drive.
-The seaside village of Cambria.
+Our favourite Central Cali place to stay is the seaside village of Cambria, which is a daunting drive if attempted post-wine tasting without the designated driver.
+Not advised!

 PLEASE SUBSCRIBE AND SHARE THIS POST.
 THANK YOU!